 Everyone has heard of virtual and augmented reality tech.
 Like the majority of cutting-edge digital technologies, it’s primarily used in the entertainment sector.
 Many people have at least once visited VR cinemas in shopping malls, some have visited virtual quest rooms, and some became so interested that they bought VR devices for use at home.

 But helmets and goggles can be used not only for sophisticated games.
-For example, virtual reality technologies can be widely used in medicine, helping patients with visual impairment, depression, cancer, and autism, as a study guide for medical students, and visual demonstrations for patients.
+For example, virtual reality technologies can be widely used in healthcare app development, helping patients with visual impairment, depression, cancer, and autism, as a study guide for medical students, and visual demonstrations for patients.
 Augmented reality is used for analyzing MRIs and CT scans.

 As for medical establishments, the VR/AR tech can: